daso94/Schocken/Readme.md

 ## Manual

-To roll the dices click "Würfeln!"
+To roll the dice click "Würfeln!"

-To unveil the dices click "Aufdecken!"
+To unveil the dice click "Aufdecken!"

-To keep a dice click the corresponding checkbox.
+To keep a die click the corresponding checkbox.

 You can insert the "Bierdeckel" - Points in the field "Punkte".